The Complexity of Aggregates over Extractions by Regular Expressions: Introduction

-In this paper, we study the computational complexity of evaluating \emph{aggregate functions} over regular spanners.
-These are queries that map a document $\doc$ and a spanner $\spanner$ into a number $\alpha(\spanner(\doc))$, where $\spanner(\doc)$ is the relation obtained by applying $\spanner$ to $\doc$ and $\alpha$ is a standard aggregate function: count, sum, average, min, max, or quantile.
+In this article, we study the computational complexity of evaluating \emph{aggregate functions} over regular spanners.
+These are queries that map a document $\doc$ and a spanner $\spanner$ into a number $\alpha(\spanner(\doc))$, where $\spanner(\doc)$ is the relation obtained by applying $\spanner$ to $\doc$ and $\alpha$ is a standard aggregate function: Count, Sum, Average, Min, Max, or Quantile.
 There are various scenarios where queries that involve aggregate functions over spanners can be useful.
 For example, such queries arise in the extraction of statistics from textual resources like medical publications~\cite{NordonKSKSR19} and news reports~\cite{SchumakerC09}.
 As another example, when applying advanced text search or protein/DNA motif matching using regular expressions~\cite{CockwellG89, NeuwaldG94}, the search engine typically provides the (exact or approximate) number of answers, and we would like to be able to compute this number without actually computing the answers, especially when the number of answers is prohibitively large.
 Finally, when programming feature generators or labeling functions in extractor development, the programmer is likely to be interested in aggregate statistics and summaries for the extractions (e.g., to get a holistic view of what is being extracted from the dataset, such as quantiles over extracted ages and so on), and again, we would like to be able to estimate these statistics faster than it takes to materialize the entire set of answers.

 Our main objective in this work is to understand when it is tractable to compute $\alpha(\spanner(\doc))$.
-This question raises closely related questions that we also discuss in the paper, such as when the materialization of intermediate results (which can be exponentially large) can be avoided.
+This question raises closely related questions that we will discuss, such as when the materialization of the set of intermediate results $\spanner(\doc)$ (which can be exponentially large) can be avoided.
 Furthermore, when the exact computation of $\alpha(\spanner(\doc))$ is intractable, we study whether it can be approximated.